jordaoqualho/Ephero/chrome-extension/README.md

 ### Text Selection Sharing

-1. **Right-click method**: Select any text on a webpage, right-click, and choose "Share securely with Ephero"
-2. **Keyboard shortcut**: Select text and press `Ctrl+Shift+S` for quick sharing
+1. **Keyboard shortcut**: Select text and press `Ctrl+Shift+S` for quick sharing
-3. The selected text will automatically populate the message input
+2. The selected text will automatically populate the message input
-4. Create or join a room to share the selected content
+3. Create or join a room to share the selected content

-### Context Menu Integration
+### Keyboard Shortcut Integration

-- Right-click on any selected text to access the secure sharing option
+- Select any text on a webpage and press `Ctrl+Shift+S`
 - The extension will highlight the selected text briefly
 - A notification will appear confirming the text is ready for sharing
+- The text will be auto-filled in the popup when opened

 ## 🏗 Architecture